herd/herdtools7/pac_tests/notes/notes3.md

-In presence of `FEAT_FPAC`, the `aut*` instruction is different to the `pacd*` instruction because it can raise a fault, so it add some `iico_ctrl` dependencies, and the presence of data dependencies depend of the success of the operation because the fault handling doesn't dirrectly use the output register of `aut*` but only set the error code and add to the `esr_el1` register the the key (`ia`, `da`, `ib`, or `db`) that generate the fail.
+In presence of `FEAT_FPAC`, the `aut*` instruction is different to the `pacd*` instruction because it can raise a fault, so it add some `iico_ctrl` dependencies.
+And the presence of data dependencies depend of the success of the operation because the fault handling doesn't dirrectly use the output register of `aut*` but only set the error code and add to the `esr_el1` register the the key (`ia`, `da`, `ib`, or `db`) that generate the fail.